The Possibility of An Army | The digital space as a battlefield

 Constant Dullaart sees Facebook primarily as an American company.
 The soldiers in Dullaart’s Facebook army each had the name of actual soldiers from Hesse that fought in the American civil war.

 They came to America with a little context: to fight, kill, and die in a war that was not theirs.
 They appeared, they fought, and after the war, they disappeared again.
-And also, the fake accounts of the army of Hessian soldiers by Constant Dullaart might disappear over time as if they’d never been there in the first place.
+And also, the fake accounts of the army of Hessian soldiers by Constant Dullaart might fade over time as if they’d never been there in the first place.

-Facebook has developed specific techniques to detect non-human activity, like fake accounts and bots.
+Facebook has developed techniques to detect non-human activity, like fake accounts and bots.
 It is, therefore, possible that Facebook itself disarms (or better: already disarmed) them.